Advancing and incorporating the principles of sustainability across York's campuses

 At York, sustainability is more than a promise to control our waste and energy.
 It is the lens through which we see everything we do.
 It is in the character that we all have, in the space we all occupy, and in the culture we create for everyone—on campus and in our communities.
 Most importantly, it is the challenge that we must all agree to tackle together.

 York University is working to foster a culture of collaborative behaviour that harmonizes the efforts of the York community to pursue widely understood sustainability objectives.
-York’s holistic understanding of sustainability includes human well-being and social dimensions, and recognizes the social, economic and environmental roles of York University in and with our local neighbourhoods.
+York’s holistic understanding of sustainability includes human well-being and social dimensions, and recognizes the social, economic and environmental roles of York University in and with our local neighbourhoods

 York University’s mission is the pursuit, preservation, and dissemination of knowledge through excellence in research and teaching.
 Our strengths in sustainability research inform our teaching.
 York aspires to develop pathways for all students to access sustainability curriculum, especially experiential education opportunities in sustainability.

-Campus sustainability consist of development, operations and maintenance on our campuses.
+Campus sustainability consists of development, operations and maintenance on our campuses.
 New development is guided by green building targets, and York is building on successes with waste diversion, sustainable procurement, transportation, carbon reductions and operations.

 What York is Doing